oliverius/logo/docs/part8.markdown

 [object Token "90" - NUMBER - {NONE}]
 ```

 What's wrong? if you pay attention every time we find a number we read an extra character (the next one) because the only way to know if a character is a number or not is to read it!!!
 And this worked before because we had spaces (that we don't care) between all the tokens.
-But here the last 3 characters are `90]` so when reading `90` to be a number we also read (and ignore) the `]` and that's why we are missing the last token.
+But here the last 3 characters are `9` `0` `]` so when reading `90` to be a number we also read (and ignore) the `]` and that's why we are missing the last token.

 What can we do?
-There a few ways we can check this, one is to "peek" the next character but not moving the index and if it is a number we read it (and therefore moving the index).
+There are a few ways we can check this, one of them is to "peek" the next character but not moving the index and if it is a number we read it (and therefore moving the index).
 There is an easier way.
 If we can move forward reading the text stream we can also probably move backwards, so at the end of the checks for numbers we can put back the latest character into the stream and that one will be the first one to be read when we go to the top of the loop in the next loop step.

 ```javascript
 putbackCharacter() {